Quebec passes cannabis law that will raise legal age to 21 | CBC News

 The legislation was approved Tuesday at the National Assembly.
 Members of the Coalition Avenir Québec all voted in favour of the law, while all opposition parties voted against.

+Gabriel Nadeau-Dubois, spokesperson for the opposition Québec Solidaire, said the law was discriminatory against young people and not supported by science.

+"The CAQ is creating two classes of adults," he said, pointing out that 18-year-olds can vote but won't be able to decide whether they want to purchase cannabis.

-The law also immediately bans the sale of cannabis candies and desserts, including chocolate, even as the sale of edibles will become legal in the rest of the country in mid-December.
+The law also immediately bans the sale of cannabis candies and desserts, including chocolate.
+They will become legal in the rest of the country in mid-December.

-When it was first tabled last January, the legislation included a ban on public consumption of cannabis.
-It was reworked after concerns it wouldn't be enforceable.
+The legislation also includes greater restrictions around the public consumption of cannabis, though municipalities will have leeway to determine their own rules.

 Comments